-For most Real Estate Exchanges, the taxable gain is due to a combination of the appreciation in value and the amount of depreciation taken over the period of time that it was owned by the client.
 Many investors like to see what kind of tax savings they can benefit from when they sell their investment property.
-Below is an example which outlines the sale of an apartment building and a purchase of an office building with and without the use of a 1031 Exchange.
-As you can see, with using the 1031 Exchange the investor benefits from a huge tax deferral.
-It’s like a “tax free loan from the government” when using a 1031 Exchange creating a stronger buyer position for the purchase.
+Above is an example which outlines the sale of an apartment building and a purchase of an office building with and without the use of a 1031 Exchange.
+As you can see, when using the 1031 Exchange, the investor benefits from a significant tax deferral.